 - Romans through 2 Thessalonians are 9 letters to churches

 - 1 Tim, 2 Tim, Titus are letters written to church leaders

-- The church is an assemble, so no one member is the church.
+- The church is an assembly, so no one member is the church.

 - The church is what we are when we are together.